RHEcosystemAppEng/RHDH-templates/README.md

 - Access to a running RHDH instance
   👉 [https://redhat-developer-hub-ai-rhdh.apps.gpu.osdu.opdev.io](https://redhat-developer-hub-ai-rhdh.apps.gpu.osdu.opdev.io)
 - Access to GitHub and permission to use the `RHEcosystemAppEng/RHDH-templates` repository
-- A GitHub personal access token (if needed for private repos)

 ---